 Purchasing makes every effort to obtain maximum value for each dollar expended, considering the factors of BEST VALUE as listed in our Municipal Code; cost, quality, performance, experience and efficiency.

-All Contracts for General Services will be issued by the Purchasing Division.
+Most Contracts for Services will be issued by the Purchasing Division.
 The Quotation/Bid threshold levels are identical to the levels described above in the Purchases of Supplies, Materials and Equipment.
 Proof of insurance, workers compensation, and a City of Livermore business license is required for all vendors who will be performing work within or on City property.
+However, there are some Contracts for Services or General Service agreements that will be processed through the Attorneys office if additional review or high dollar limits or maintenance is required that will be addressed at the required time.

 All orders must be delivered to the address specified on the Purchase Order.
-Vendors should not deliver goods to an alternate address unless authorized by Purchasing as the processing of your payment will be delayed.
+Vendors should not deliver goods to an alternate address unless authorized by Purchasing or their department contact, as the processing of your payment will be delayed.

 The Purchase Order is the City's contract with you.
-Any changes to the contract must be approved in writing by the Finance Department / Purchasing Division.
+Any changes to the contract must be approved in writing by the Finance Department / Purchasing Division as without this change order in place any deviation from the Purchase Order price will not be paid.
+Please make sure to work with your department representative or contact Purchasing at 925-960-4340.

 Vendors doing business with the City must have a City of Livermore Business License.
 Business License information may be obtained from: